Most churches don’t like questions, we do.

 Some religions are very misunderstood.

 We have studied many religions.
 Most religions are very similar.
 Some only have major differences on one main point.
 Some religions are misunderstood.
-For example, do you know that Satanists don’t worship Satan?
-In fact, Satanists are atheists who don’t even believe that Satan exists.
+For example, do you know that most Satanists don’t worship Satan?
+In fact, most Satanists are atheists who don’t even believe that Satan exists.
 Satanists are probably the most misunderstood people.
-Satanists don’t believe in God, the Devil, Satan, or anything supernatural.
-They aren’t evil and don’t wish harm upon anyone.
+Most Satanists don’t believe in God, the Devil, Satan, or anything supernatural.
+The majority aren’t evil and don’t wish harm upon anyone.
 How about Wiccans?
 Do you think they are all mean witches who want to cast evil spells on you to harm you or control you?
 Actually, Wiccans are very earth centered and they disapprove of anyone who attempts to practice dark or black magic.
 They, too, are maligned and misunderstood.
 Do you think Buddhists are weak-minded pushovers because they refuse to fight or kill anything?
 You’d be wrong.

 Please keep an open mind.

 If you’ve never met people from different faiths from yours, never read their books or attended their churches/services, what are you basing your opinions on?
 At Celebration we encourage you to be truly open minded to giving all people a chance.
 People are a lot more similar than most people realize.
 At our core, everyone just wants to be loved, accepted, and get through their lives with as little stress as possible.
 At Celebration, we encourage you to be receptive, meet some people who may be different from you and listen to them for a few minutes.
 You may be surprised that you like them and even agree with them.
 You may discover a new faith or religion that is right for you.
 Or, you may discover that religion has no part in your life.
 At least you’ll be operating from your own informed point of view and not someone else’s.